sepmein/stp_snt_2023/README.md

 ![align_shapefiles](<documentation/2. discrepencies between adm1 adm2 and village level shapefile.png>)

-Green shapefile was provided by NMCP with detailed village level of informaton.
+Green shapefile was provided by NMCP with detailed village level of information.
 Orange one was from WHO GISHUB.
 The unaligned borders between the two was noticed.

 A aligned shapefile with adm1/adm2/adm3 level of information should be created before the analysis.

 > Solution

+I used the crs reprojection with the geo-referencing in QGIS to manually aligned the two islands.

+2. localites names same
+During the process, I found some of the localites and adm2 name are the same, but with different area.
+I will use the adm2 shapefile and generate a list of localites with duplicated names.
+Those duplicates could be treated as two classes, the first one, same name with adjacent area, the second one, same name without any adjacent area.

+3. check localites names with the